justinrummel/jr.com-mm/_posts/2012-11-09-macit-2013-it801-what-has-changed-with-mountain-lion-server.md

 ---
 layout: single
-title: 'MacIT 2013 - IT801: What Has Changed With Mountain Lion Server'
+title: "MacIT 2013 - IT801: What Has Changed With Mountain Lion Server"
 date: 2012-11-09
 categories:
     - "Presentations"